ibm-cloud-docs/Cloudant/api/cloudant-geo.md

 `Q contains_properly R` | True if `R` intersects the interior of `Q` but not the boundary (or exterior) of `Q`.
 `Q covered_by R`        | True if `Q` is entirely within `R`. `covered_by` returns the exact opposite result of `covers`.
 `Q covers R`            | True if `R` is entirely within `Q`. `covers` returns the exact opposite result of `covered_by`.
-`Q crosses R`           | Case 1: True if the interiors intersect, *and* at least the interior of `Q` intersects with the exterior of `R`.
+`Q crosses R`           | Case 1 - True if the interiors intersect, *and* at least the interior of `Q` intersects with the exterior of `R`.
 Apply to the geometry pairs of `multipoint/linestring`, `multipoint/multilinestring`, `multipoint/polygon`, `multipoint/multipolygon`, `linestring/polygon`, and `linestring/multipolygon`.
-                        | Case 2: True if the intersection of the interiors of `Q` and `R` is a point.
+                        | Case 2 - True if the intersection of the interiors of `Q` and `R` is a point.
 Apply to the geometry pairs of `linestring/linestring`, `linestring/multilinestring`, and `multilinestring/multilinestring`.
-`Q disjoint R`          | True if the two geometries of `Q` and `R` do not intersect. `disjoint` returns the exact opposite result of `intersects`.
+`Q disjoint R`          | True if the two geometries of `Q` and `R` don't intersect. `disjoint` returns the exact opposite result of `intersects`.
 `Q intersects R`        | True if the two geometries of `Q` and `R` intersect. `intersects` returns the exact opposite result of `disjoint`.
-`Q overlaps R`          | Case 1: True if the interior of both geometries intersects the interior and exterior of the other.
+`Q overlaps R`          | Case 1 - True if the interior of both geometries intersects the interior and exterior of the other.
 Apply to the geometry pairs of `polygon/polygon`, `multipoint/multipoint`, and `multipolygon/multipolygon`.
-                        | Case 2: True if the intersection of the geometries is a linestring.
-Apply to the geometry pairs of linestring/linestring and multilinestring/multilinestring.
+                        | Case 2 - True if the intersection of the geometries is a linestring.
+Apply to the geometry pairs of linestring and linestring, and multilinestring and multilinestring.
 `Q touches R`           | True if, and only if, the common points of two geometries are found only at the boundaries of two geometries.
 At least one geometry must be a linestring, polygon, multilinestring, or multipolygon.
 `Q within R`            | True if `Q` lies entirely within `R`. `within` returns the exact opposite result of `contains`.